 4. Go as far as telling the server you allergic to butter and dairy, soy and corn.
 Butter really isn’t bad for you if it is organic and you use it in moderation – but restaurants can go crazy with it adding several hundred extra calories you can live without.
 Instead the chef can use olive oil to grill vegetables or fish.
 Soy and corn oil are the cheapest oils available so many restaurants use them.
 These cheap oils contain an overdose of Omega 6 fatty acids in your body and are probably not organic and have been genetically modified.
 When you have too much Omega 6 fatty acids and not enough Omega 3, your body goes out of wack, which is why the typical American is Omega 3 deficient and why you see everything being supplemented with Omega 3 now.
 Americans are getting too many corn products throwing off the balance!

 Update: I know this advice can be controversial, but as someone who has suffered from some of the worst allergies, have been hospitalized and have taken prescription drugs to control them, I take avoiding GMOs very seriously.
-When I removed GMOs from my diet, eating a majority of whole, unprocessed foods, my allergies vanished and was able to stop taking several prescription medications to control them.
+When I removed GMOs from my diet, eating a majority of whole, unprocessed foods, my allergies improved and was able to stop taking several prescription medications to control them.

 How GMOs can increase exposure to allergies (see links for scientific studies, summaries and source data):